-Due to its placement at the junction of Parramatta and Lane Cove Rivers, the Traditional Owners – the Wallumedegal People – know the area as Moocooboola, which means ‘the meeting of the rivers’.
+Due to its placement at the junction of Parramatta and Lane Cove Rivers, the Traditional Owners – the Wallumedegal people – know the area as Moocooboola, which means ‘the meeting of the rivers’.

 The centrepiece of this destination is Woolwich Dock, which dates to 1901.
-The tradespeople of Woolwich Dock continue to proudly uphold the site's maritime legacy, boat owners a full range of repair and maintenance services.
+The tradespeople of Woolwich Dock continue to proudly uphold the site's maritime legacy, offering boat owners a full range of repair and maintenance services.
 Local attractions include the ample picnic space afforded by Goat and Horse Paddocks, the Deckhouse Café and the harbour view from Woolwich Lookout.

 Planning to visit?
 For a hassle-free experience, refer to the information below ahead of your trip.

 By car: Woolwich Dock can be accessed via Woolwich Road and Franki Avenue.

 By ferry and bus: The 538 bus service connects with the ferry service from Valentia Street Woolwich Wharf.
 For public transport information, including timetables, visit the Transport NSW website.

 Private boat: Woolwich Dock features a jetty and pontoon, where people can pick up and drop off passengers by boat.

 Click here to view alerts and disruptions for Woolwich Dock and Parklands.